saltstack/salt/doc/topics/aws.rst

         # Specify whether to use public or private IP for deploy script.
         #
         # Valid options are:
-        #     private_ips - The salt-master is also hosted with AWS
+        #     private_ips - The salt-master is also hosted with EC2
-        #     public_ips - The salt-master is hosted outside of AWS
+        #     public_ips - The salt-master is hosted outside of EC2
         #
         ssh_interface: public_ips

-        # Set the AWS access credentials (see below)
+        # Set the EC2 access credentials (see below)
         #
         id: HJGRYCILJLKJYG
         key: 'kdjgfsgm;woormgl/aserigjksjdhasdfgn'